JackSzwergold/Writing/memories/Putting Trick Candles on Howie’s Birthday Cake But Realizing it Was a Mistake Since it Was an Ice Cream Cake.md

 In the 1970s, Howie was a good neighborhood friend.
 I didn’t go to school with him—like most of the other kids I knew at the time—but we saw each other pretty much every day during that small slide of outdoor “play in the streets” time that existed between 3:00pm-ish and 6:00pm-ish each day.

 It was the summer and his birthday was coming up and everyone on the block was excited.
-Nobody on the block ever had a big, ovetblown birthday party but all celebrations in the neighborhood—big and small—were special.
+Nobody on the block ever had a big, overblown birthday party but all celebrations in the neighborhood—big and small—were special.
 We were all excited to wish him a happy birthday and get a small “loot bag” of random fun crap that every parent seemed to give every kid back then.

 These loot bags were small, simple and mainly filled with novelties and other junk us kids would typically get from a vending machine on the corner from anywhere from 5 cents to 25 cents a pop.
 But now—thanks to the celebration of someone’s something special event—we got to get a small bag of this fun junk for free.
 And that’s really all us kids wanted: Free and fun junk.